 - Stomach aches

 Causes and triggers of separation anxiety disorder in children vary, but may be related to genetics.
 Children are also extremely observant and can pick up and learn anxious tendencies from their parents and caregivers.
-Another trigger could be life changes that cause a child to be fearful and/or anxious.
+Another trigger could be a big life change that causes a child to be fearful or anxious.

 - Abuse (physical, verbal, or neglect)